Skip to content

 """

-Apply the current `Query` instance to a generator of proxies and return
+Apply the current `Query` instance to a generator of entities and return

 Example: